matt-royal/carvel-weather-app/README.md

 ## Testing
 The app was test driven, mostly via the integration tests in `integration/`, but also contains some unit tests.

-You can run all tests with either of the following commands:
-- `go test ./...`
+You can run all tests with `go test ./...`
-- `ginkgo -r`

 NOTE: On macOS Big Sur, running the tests will trigger several popups confirming that you want to allow the application
       listen on its port.
 Unfortunately I was not able to find a way to avoid this pop up.